 List of Everything You’ll Need To Grow Cannabis Indoors

-A basic list of items you’ll need to start growing marijuana indoors includes seeds, soil, a grow light, grow bags, nutrients, a humidifier, a digital hygrometer, and an oscillating fan.
+A basic list of items you’ll need to start growing cannabis indoors includes seeds, soil, a grow light, grow bags, nutrients, a humidifier, a digital hygrometer, and an oscillating fan.

 Of course, if you have a more flexible budget, you can equip a larger space, use more efficient equipment, and grow as more than one cannabis plant indoors.
 Even when you purchase enough equipment for a larger space, the total cost is a fraction of what you’d spend buying that much cannabis from a dispensary.